bbryant7/Code-Snippet-App/readme.md

 [X] create login page, directs to home page
 [X] home page - renders all snippets
-[X] create drop down menu of languages and submit button []create link to render specific one - do a findOne() for that title on the link button [] force user to create one tag at a time
+[X] create drop down menu of languages and submit button [X]create link to render specific one - do a findOne() for that title on the link button [] force user to create one tag at a time
 [] display tags on page (push to tag array)
 [] submit tag array to schema when sending form
-[] use code mirror to make code text look pretty []read passport to create registration
+[] use code mirror to make code text look pretty
+[] read passport to create registration
   -push registration info to the login array
-[] submit button directs to a specific filter of the snippets (title) [] give each snippet a link - directs to a render of that specific snippet [] create form
+[] submit button directs to a specific filter of the snippets (title) [] create "tag" form
-  -adds snippet to renders
-[] create "tag" form